-With the arrival of 5G networks and the advancements in 4G LTE, the mobile data speeds are comparable with the fixed fibre broadband connections.
+With the arrival of 5G networks and the advancements in 4G LTE, mobile data speeds are comparable with fixed fibre broadband connections.
 While mobile internet had already become a broadband alternative with the introduction of advanced 3G data technologies like HSPA and EVDO, 5G has set the expectations to a new level.
-Advanced 4G networks, LTE-Advanced and LTE-Advanced Pro, can deliver average download speeds of 50 to 80 Mbps which with 5G is more of a minimum speed.
+Advanced 4G networks, LTE-Advanced and LTE-Advanced Pro, can deliver average download speeds of 50 to 80 Mbps which, with 5G, is more of a minimum speed.
 Have a look at our dedicated post on 4G LTE speeds if you are interested in finding out what download and upload speeds you can expect from LTE and LTE Advanced networks.
 Let’s now dive into the details of 5G download and upload speeds based on the theoretical potential and what is already available in real life.

 Average download and upload 5G speeds in Mbps